KingfuChan/MTEPlugin-for-EuroScope/README.md

 Tag item function **Show route checker info**: Displays a *MTEP-Route* message in chat list and shows route information for current DEP-ARR if seleted flight plan is invalid.

-Command line function: **.MTEP RC DDDD AAAA** will show the valid routes for DDDD-AAAA if found.
+Command line function: **.MTEP RC DDDD AAAA** will display the valid routes from DDDD to AAAA and copy to clipboard.

 ## Departure Sequence